nus-cs2030s/2324-s2/docs/22-exception.md

 Consider the general syntax for `try`-`catch`-`finally` above.
 We have two possible execution pathways assuming no error escaped.
 The first possibility is that `// do something` does not have a run-time error.
 The second possibility is `//do something` has a run-time error.
 We call the first normal execution and the second error execution.

 There are other possibilities when we consider cases where the error escaped from the current context.
 This can either be because the `catch` block does not catch the required exception or because the `catch`/`finally` block themselves have a run-time error!
-As there can be too many possibilities, we restrict ourselves to cases where the error does not escape.
+As there can be too many possibilities, we restrict ourselves to cases where the error does not escape.  in ["Passing the Buck"](#passing-the-buck), you will see the execution when the error escaped.

 ### Normal Execution